Intralesional Influenza Vaccine for the Treatment of Stage I-IV Melanoma

 Exclusion Criteria

-• Known allergy or intolerance to influenza vaccination - Subjects with condition requiring systemic treatment with either corticosteroids (> 10 mg daily prednisone/equivalent) or other immunosuppressive medications within 14 days of study drug administration - Active, known or suspected autoimmune disease - Active brain metastasis or leptomeningeal metastasis - Diagnostic biopsy of ocular or mucosal melanoma - Any melanoma therapy within 6 months of enrollment; though prior surgical resection is permitted - Incarcerated patients - Human immunodeficiency virus (HIV) positive patients - Pregnant or lactating patients - Patients incapable of independently providing consent
+• Known allergy or intolerance to influenza vaccination - Subjects with condition requiring systemic treatment with either corticosteroids (> 10 mg daily prednisone/equivalent) or other immunosuppressive medications within 14 days of study drug administration - Active, known or suspected autoimmune disease - Active brain metastasis or leptomeningeal metastasis - Diagnostic biopsy of ocular or mucosal melanoma - Any melanoma therapy within 6 months of enrollment; though prior surgical resection is permitted - Incarcerated patients - Patients known to be HIV positive are eligible if they meet the following criteria within 30 days prior to randomization: stable and adequate CD4 counts (≥ 350 mm^3), and serum HIV viral load of < 25,000 IU/ml.
+Patients may be on or off anti-viral therapy so long as they meet the CD4 count criteria - Pregnant or lactating patients - Patients incapable of independently providing consent

 Study Design